danieldfgro2000/Recycle/LEAN_Approach.md

  Analyze capability - further development (time constraint)
    * connect to 3D printer
    * material requirements (type and quantity)
    * allow community to share knowledge;

-   Connect to store to share bill and quickly identify used materials and how can they be recycled
+   * DB - bill info - quickly identify used materials and how can they be recycled
  #
 ### Future development (Just presentation during this years INNOVATION LAB ENDAVA)
 #### Big Corporations Smart Recycle Bin (mid)